Tanais: History

 The site of Tanais was occupied long before the Milesians founded an emporium there.
-A necropolis of over 300 burial kurgans near the ancient city shows that the site had already been occupied since the Bronze Age, and that kurgan burials continued through Greek and into even Roman times.
+A necropolis of over 300 burial kurgans near the ancient city shows the site had already been occupied since the Bronze Age, and that kurgan burials continued through Greek and into the Roman era.

 Greek traders seem to have been meeting nomads in the district as early as the 7th century BC without a formal, permanent settlement.
 Greek colonies had two kinds of origins, apoikiai of citizens from the mother city-state, and emporia, which were strictly trading stations.
-Founded late in the 3rd century BC, by merchant adventurers from Miletus, Tanais quickly developed into an emporium at the farthest northeastern extension of the Hellenic cultural sphere.
+Founded late in the 3rd century BC, by merchant adventurers from Miletus, Tanais quickly developed into an emporium at the furthest northeastern extension of the Hellenic cultural sphere.
 It was a natural post, first for the trade of the steppes reaching away eastwards in an unbroken grass sea to the Altai, the Scythian Holy Land, second for the trade of the Black Sea, ringed with Greek-dominated ports and entrepots, and third for trade from the impenetrable north, with furs and slaves brought down the Don.
 Strabo mentions Tanais in his Geography (11.2.2).

 The site for the city, ruled by an archon, was at the eastern edge of the territory of the kings of Bosporus.
 A major shift in social emphasis is represented in the archaeological site when the propylaea gate that linked the port section with the agora was removed, and the open center of public life was occupied by a palatial dwelling in Roman times for the kings of Bosporus.
 For the first time there were client kings at Tanais: Sauromates (AD 175-211) and his son Rescuporides (c.
 AD 220), who both left public inscriptions.

-In AD 330 Tanais was devastated by the Goths, but the site was occupied continuously up to the second half of the 5th century AD.
+In AD 330, Tanais was devastated by the Goths, but the site was occupied continuously up to the second half of the 5th century AD.
 Increasingly, the channel silted up, probably the result of deforestation, and the center of active life shifted, perhaps to the small city of Azov, halfway to Rostov.